2025 Tour de Rocks - REGISTRATIONS ARE OPEN!

 -

-Day 2 - Hernani to "Aberfeldy" - Ulong (78 kms) We will start off the day at Ebor, acknowledging ANZAC Day, and paying our respects, as part of the Ebor ANZAC Dawn Service.
+Day 2 - Hernani to "Aberfeldy" - Ulong (78 kms) We will start off the day at Ebor, acknowledging ANZAC Day, as part of the Ebor ANZAC Dawn Service.
 We hope that everyone joins us by attending this special service on what is such a special day.
 We won't be leaving for Hernani until the service is finished.
 Breakfast will be at Ebor for everyone.
 We will be transporting all riders, by Bus, from the campsite at Ebor to Hernani for the start of the day.
 This is to ensure the safety of all riders.
 For 2025, we are camping on a glorious private property "Aberfeldy" - just out of Ulong.
 It is magnificent, plenty of space, better facilities and some great water holes to have a dip after a long day on the bike.
 "Aberfeldy" - Ulong is located just out of the town.
 You may still want to visit Ulong and the great shops there.
 You will also be able to have camp fires, in above ground "fire pits"!
-(Subject to any additional conditions imposed on us closer to the date.).
-You will need to bring your own firewood and take all rubbish, ashes etc. with you.

 -

-Day 3 - "Aberfeldy" - Ulong to Woolgoolga (84 kms) The last day as we head to the finish line.
+Day 3 - "Aberfeldy" - Ulong to Woolgoolga (84 kms) The last day as we head to the finish line!
 The day will start with a ride through the beautiful "Aberfeldy" property.
-Some of the scenery is fantastic.
-After riding through the property, we will head back to the Eastern Dorrigo Way, a couple of drink stops and then all wait at the Woolgoolga Sports Oval.
+The scenery is fantastic and, after riding through the property, we head back to the Eastern Dorrigo Way to the Woolgoolga Sports Oval.
 After re-grouping, everyone will ride in together.
 We know that the view from the finish in Woolgoolga will be worth it.

 We can't wait to see you all in 2025 for another great adventure.